Royal Australian Armoured Corps Memorial and Army Tank Museum

 The Royal Australian Armoured Corps Memorial and Army Tank Museum is located at Puckapunyal, an Australian Army training facility and base 10 km west of Seymour, in central Victoria, south-eastern Australia.
 The base is the home of the Royal Australian Armoured Corps.
+The museum closed in December 2022 for redevelopment, but is expected to re-open in 2025.

+Access

+The Museum is inaccessible to pedestrians and those reliant on public transport including taxi's.
+Visitors are recommended to use their own car or travel as a group.
+Base passes for visiting the museum can be collected at the security checkpoint on Blamey Avenue.

 Collection

 The museum features over 80 armoured fighting vehicles on outdoor and indoor display, and uniforms, weapons, medals, artefacts and memorabilia of the Royal Australian Armoured Corps and its predecessor cavalry units.